Flexible Degree Options

 - Six (6) hours of technical elective credit (equivalent to two Duke courses) for Naval Nuclear Propulsion Program training

-- The internship and capstone requirements (EGRMGMT 550 and 551) for naval service
+- Naval service to satisfy the internship and capstone requirements (EGRMGMT 550 and 551)

 How to Apply

-- First, contact your commanding officer to discuss the program and gain approval
+- Contact your commanding officer, and gain approval

-- Then, have your commanding officer submit a Letter of Support via the recommendation portion of your online application
+- Request your commanding officer to submit a Letter of Support as part of the recommendation portion of your online application

 - Upon enrollment, US Navy students must provide a copy of their Joint Services Transcript